The purpose of this charter

 This charter is for you, our supporters.
 It outlines:

-- How we deal with your feedback, donations and personal information
+- how we deal with your feedback, donations and personal information and complaints.

 We value all the contributions you make towards our work.
 We're grateful for your donations, actions and prayers, and that you've chosen to support us.

 Our goal is to make this evident in every contact we have with you.

 - will thank you for your donations (unless you've asked us not to do so)

 - are keen to hear from you - your feedback encourages us, and helps us improve what we do

 - will always answer your questions, or let you know why we can't

 - might not always be able to do what you ask; if that’s the case, we’ll explain why

 - will treat the information you share with us as you wish us to, and contact you in the ways that you prefer